strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 	style S_045 stroke:#008000,stroke-width:2px
 ```

+With the Kafka clusters upgraded to the new Strimzi version you can repeat the process with any other Strimzi managed resources such as Kafka Connect clusters, Mirror Maker deployments, the Strimzi Kafka Bridge etc.

 #### Things to watch out for

 The main things to watch for when using this Strimzi deployment pattern are: